Here is why Royals reliever Peter Moylan would like to return to Royals in 2018

 The relationship has been beneficial for both sides.
 In 2017, Moylan has posted a 3.70 ERA across 56 innings in a team-high 73 appearances.
 The numbers don’t quite illustrate how effective the side-arming right-hander has been in his role.
 Of the 23 earned runs he’s allowed, 14 have come in three appearances.
 In his other 70 outings, most as a right-handed specialist, he has logged a 1.51 ERA in in 53 2/3 innings.

-Judging relievers by ERA can be misleading exercise, of course.
+Judging relievers by ERA can be a misleading exercise, of course.
 Yet Moylan rates well in other ways, too.
 He’s limited right-handed batters to a .165 batting average and a .465 OPS (on-base-plus-slugging percentage).
 He entered Wednesday ranked 11th among major-league relievers in ground-ball percentage.

 “It’s a different look,” Royals manager Ned Yost said.
 “Not many guys out there like it.”